 Her fears were confirmed by the appearance of an extra blue line on the pregnancy test.
-Juanita had seen a billboard from Planned Parenthood that offered assistance with unplanned pregnancies.
+Juanita had seen information about assistance with unplanned pregnancies at an abortion center.
 She decided to schedule a visit.

-At the facility, an ultrasound confirmed that she was six-weeks pregnant.
-The medical assistant explained the procedure for a medical abortion: She was to take a single abortion pill (RU-486 or mifepristone) and follow it the next day with four other tablets (misoprostol).
+At the facility, an ultrasound confirmed that she was six weeks pregnant.
+The medical assistant explained the procedure for medical abortion: She was to take a single abortion pill (RU-486 or mifepristone) and follow it the next day with another pill (misoprostol).

 Juanita told her husband as soon as she got home, and she began to regret her decision almost immediately.
-Her husband had seemed excited that she was pregnant and was disappointed to learn she had gone to Planned Parenthood.
+Her husband had seemed excited that she was pregnant and was disappointed to learn she had taken the abortion pill.
 Juanita felt awful.
 She desperately wished she could somehow turn back the clock.

-She called Planned Parenthood about reversing the effects of the pill she had taken.
+She called the abortion provider about reversing the effects of the pill she had taken.
 They told her there was nothing they could do.

-And yet Juanita’s story is increasingly common in an age where about 40% of abortions are now chemical rather than surgical.
+And yet Juanita’s story is increasingly common in an age where it is estimated by Guttmacher that over 50% of abortions are now chemical rather than surgical.
 The abortion pill, after all, seemingly simplifies the process.
 Instead of a surgical procedure, a woman only has to take a single mifepristone pill followed by additional medication to cause cramping and the evacuation of the now-dead baby.
 These pills can be used up until nine weeks of pregnancy.
-A research study by Planned Parenthood claims that the regimen is 98% effective in ending a pregnancy.
+A research study claims that the regimen is 98% effective in ending a pregnancy.

 Mifepristone works by blocking the receptor sites for progesterone – a naturally occurring hormone that typically rises rapidly in early pregnancy and is critical for the sustenance of a developing fetus in the first trimester.
 The antidote, therefore, is to provide enough additional progesterone to the mother to overwhelm the abortion pill and keep it from successfully blocking the hormonal support necessary for the baby.

-While many women and health care professionals are unaware of the option, the abortion pill reversal strategy has been in place for almost 10 years and the network has grown to more than 600 physicians around the country who volunteer to assist women who’ve changed their minds after an initial decision to have a chemical abortion.
+While many women and health care professionals are unaware of the option, the abortion pill reversal strategy has been in place for almost 10 years, and the network has grown to more than 1,000 health care professionals around the country who volunteer to assist women who’ve changed their minds after an initial decision to have a chemical abortion.